archelogos/CarND-Vehicle-Detection/README.md

 print(round(t2-t, 5), 'Seconds to predict', n_predict,'labels with SVC')
 ```

-Once the model was properly trained, its values were stored in a .pkl file to avoid repeating the same steps and continue with the following steps from here.
+Once the model was properly trained, the resulting values were stored in a .pkl file to avoid repeating the same steps and continue with the following steps from here.

 ## Sliding Window Search